 “Having a highly responsive supply chain becomes that much more important given the uncertainty in the strength of the economic recovery—sellers who are able to respond quickly to shifts in demand, both positive or negative may mean the difference between a profitable Q4 and ending the year heavy on inventory and cash constrained, or alternately leaving sales on the table due to limited supply.
 One silver lining is that the share of consumer sales through online channels this holiday is likely to be higher than in years’ past.
 As inventory levels for online channels typically can be ramped or throttled more quickly vs. traditional brick and mortar channels, having a robust online strategy and the means to deliver incremental inventory late in the season is one key to capturing upside sales when they materialize.”

 Different Plan for Sales and Promotions

 One of the biggest factors driving consumers to buy during Q4 is the sales.
 Cyber Week historically proves the highest earnings Q4, but that may look different this year.
 While stores have yet to release any concrete sales dates, one big factor is Amazon Prime Day.
-Usually mid-summer, this year it is slated for October 13 and 14, 2020.
+This year it is slated for July.
 The big question is, will Prime Day sales be additive, or simply shift holiday demand forward?
 It’s something for sellers to consider when forecasting inventory for the peak season.

 Sales Spread Across Q4